Skip to Content

 Cardano

-Ledger Live Cardano groups addresses under your stake key but may not display every derived payment address.
+Ledger Live and Trezor Suite group Cardano addresses under your stake key but may not display every derived payment address.
 Balance Sync covers every address this wallet has used.
+(Cardano via Trezor requires Model T or newer; Trezor One is unsupported.)

-If a Ledger Live balance disagrees with Balance Sync, trust Balance Sync — it queries the chain provider directly for every index the pool has ever allocated, with no client-side gap-limit assumption.
+If a Ledger Live or Trezor Suite balance disagrees with Balance Sync, trust Balance Sync — it queries the chain provider directly for every index the pool has ever allocated, with no client-side gap-limit assumption.